Robert M. (Hoppy) Elliot

 “Every single person deserves expert legal help.
 It’s not just about being good enough.
 We strive to be exceptional at what we do.”

-Practicing for more than 35 years, Robert (Hoppy) Elliot has built an impressive career in a variety of complex legal fields.
-Hoppy fights for his clients wherever their issues take them.
-But his primary practice focuses on civil litigation in employment law, disability (LTD) claims, civil rights work, personal injury claims, and commercial and business issues.
+Practicing over 38 years, Robert (Hoppy) Elliot has built an impressive career in a variety of complex legal fields.
+Hoppy has fought for his clients wherever their issues have taken them, but his primary practice focuses on civil litigation in employment law, disability (LTD) claims, civil rights work, personal injury claims, and commercial and business issues.

 Hoppy has received numerous awards for his distinguished career, including:

-- Top Employment Lawyer in North Carolina for the year 2008, by Business Week Magazine of North Carolina
+- selected as Top Employment Lawyer in North Carolina for the year 2008, by Business Week Magazine of North Carolina

-- Inductee in the Hall of Fame of Employment Lawyers by Business Week Magazine of North Carolina
+- installed in the Hall of Fame of Employment Lawyers by Business Week Magazine of North Carolina

-- Best Lawyers in America, Employment Law, 1994 to the present
+- named in the Best Lawyers in America, Employment Law, 1994 to the present

-- The Frank Porter Graham Award by the ACLU of North Carolina for 2011 for longstanding and significant contributions to the fight for individual freedom and civil liberties in North Carolina.
+- awarded the Frank Porter Graham Award by the ACLU of North Carolina for 2011 for longstanding and significant contributions to the fight for individual freedom and civil liberties in North Carolina

-While earning these professional awards, Hoppy has devoted himself to community service, both as a lawyer and as a citizen.
+While earning these professional awards, Hoppy has devoted himself also to community service, both as a lawyer and as a citizen.
 Hoppy has served the ACLU of North Carolina on the board and as president and general counsel.
 Along with his friends at St. Anne’s Episcopal Church, Hoppy helped found the Crossing 52 Initiative to address issues of race relations in the community.
-Hoppy served on the City of Winston-Salem Human Relations Commission, 1999-2002 (Chair, 2001-2001).
 Mayor Alan Joines appointed Hoppy to the Winston-Salem Committee on Racial Healing.
-Among other activities, Hoppy has served the Episcopal Diocese of North Carolina as Church Attorney.
+Among other activities, Hoppy serves the Episcopal Diocese of North Carolina as Church Attorney.

-Hoppy is married to Suzanne Reynolds, Executive Associate Dean at Wake Forest University School of Law.
-Hoppy and Suzanne have three wonderful children, including two lawyers and a professional photographer.
+Hoppy is married to Suzanne Reynolds, Dean of Wake Forest University School of Law, and they have three wonderful children: Michael, who works in EMP’s Charlotte office; Caroline, a Public Defender in Wake County; and Lillie, a professional photographer, presently based in Denver, Colorado.
 In addition to spending time with his family, he enjoys traveling, running, and camping and hiking in the mountains.

 Contact & Credentials